Resources for Property Research

 There are many different avenues to research the history of a particular building or piece of property.
 One place to start is the King County Parcel Viewer, which is searchable by address or parcel number.
 This database includes information such as the property's legal description, appraised value, recent sales, square footage, and building construction and features.
 It also links to Assessor's property reports, GIS information, property tax information, and other resources.

-The Seattle Department of Planning and Development Microfilm Library has building permits from the 1890s to the present and building plans for single-family residences from 1974 to the present.
+The Seattle Department of Construction and Inspections Microfilm Library has building permits from the 1890s to the present and building plans for single-family residences from 1974 to the present.

 Fire insurance maps, such as Sanborns, can also be useful for researching building histories and land use.
 The Seattle Public Library has Sanborn maps available online, accessible with a library card number.
 Kroll maps can also be useful in determining property lines and plat names.
 These can be accessed in several locations, including the Seattle Public Library, the Seattle Municipal Archives, and the University of Washington.
 Historic and current zoning maps are available on our website.